Professor Moriarty: Real-world role models

 Jane Stanford, in That Irishman, suggests that Doyle borrowed some of the traits and background of the Fenian John O'Connor Power for his portrayal of Moriarty.
 In Moriarty Unmasked: Conan Doyle and an Anglo-Irish Quarrel, 2017, Stanford explores Doyle's relationship with the Irish literary and political community in London.
 She suggests that Moriarty, Ireland's Napoleon, represents the Fenian threat at the heart of the British Empire.
 O'Connor Power studied at St Jarlath's Diocesan College in Tuam, County Galway.
 In his third and last year he was Professor of Humanities.
 As an ex-professor, the Fenian leader successfully made a bid for a Westminster seat in County Mayo.

 It is averred that surviving Jesuit priests at the preparatory school Hodder Place, Stonyhurst, instantly recognised the physical description of Moriarty as that of the Rev. Thomas Kay, SJ, Prefect of Discipline, under whose authority Doyle fell as a wayward pupil.
 According to this hypothesis, Doyle as a private joke has Inspector MacDonald describe Moriarty: "He'd have made a grand meenister with his thin face and grey hair and his solemn-like way of talking."

 The model which Doyle himself cited (through Sherlock Holmes) in The Valley of Fear is the London arch-criminal of the 18th century, Jonathan Wild.
 He mentions this when seeking to compare Moriarty to a real-world character that Inspector Alec MacDonald might know, but it is in vain as MacDonald is not so well read as Holmes.

 Legacy

 T. S. Eliot's character Macavity the Mystery Cat is based on Moriarty.
+Author Timothy Zahn's fictional Star Wars warlord Nuso Esva is also based on the professor; in fact, if each consonant and vowel of the character's name is replaced with the consonants and vowels before them in the Latin alphabet, "Nuso Esva" becomes "Moriarty."

 A Sherlockian society was formed by noted Sherlockian John Bennett Shaw called "The Brothers Three of Moriarty", in honour of Professor Moriarty and his two brothers.
 The group held annual dinners in Moriarty, New Mexico.

+The action movie "The League of Extraordinary Gentlemen" (2003) has a character named "M", later known as Moriarty.